raspberrypilearning/build-an-octapi/en/step_4.md

 - On your micro SD card, install the latest version of Raspbian by following the [software guide instructions](https://www.raspberrypi.org/learning/software-guide/quickstart/){:target="_blank"}.

-- Using this micro SD card, boot up the Raspberry Pi 3 with a keyboard, screen, and mouse connected and ensure it is also connected to the internet.
+- Using this micro SD card, boot up the Raspberry Pi 3 with a keyboard, screen, and mouse connected

+- Ensure the Raspberry Pi is also connected to the internet.

 - Open a terminal window.